codeforboston/GovLens/README.md

 ## About the project

-GovLens (formerly informally Civic Pulse) is a project from [MuckRock](https://www.muckrock.com) and [Code for Boston](https://www.codeforboston.org).
-We scan thousands of government websites to check how well they stack up on security, accessibility, and public accountability.
-[You can join us every Tuesday night to help out](https://www.meetup.com/Code-for-Boston).
+GovLens is a government transparency project developed by MuckRock and Code for Boston engineers.
+Our mission is to create a more open, accessible, and secure democracy through examining the technical elements of government agency websites.
+We use algorithms to score thousands of federal and state agencies based on their transparency, security, privacy, and accessibility.
+We then publish our findings and help communicate to government agencies possible improvements to their infrastructures that would better the agency as a whole.

 ![A screenshot of what a GovLens Scorecard looks like](README_images/scorecard.png )